Brooks PureCadence 6 Review Facts

-Guiderails positioned on sides of shoe provide stability
+- Guiderails positioned on sides of the shoe provide stability

-Rounded heel encourages more natural foot strike and improved fit
+- Rounded heel encourages more natural foot strike and improved the fit

-Omega Flex Grooves in outsole enhance overall flexibility
+- Omega Flex Grooves in the outsole enhance overall flexibility

 While the design has changed very little, the improved upper fit offers better support for the wearer, is more durable, and the shoe is lighter in weight.
 Buyers also get treated to a nice $10 drop in price from the last version.
 A small downside comes in the form of limited muted color choices and a stiff feel that takes some getting used to.
 A breaking in period fixes the rigidness quite quickly and the boring color selection isn't a deal breaker.
 The Brooks PureCadence 6 is an all-around lightweight stability trainer that will serve runners well even on race day.